Skip to main content

 The prize recipient must meet one or more of the following criteria:

-- has delivered a particular research dissemination performance within the last year.
+• Has delivered a particular research dissemination performance within the last year.

-- is capable of communicating his/her research to a broad audience – within and outside of the university and research community.
+• Can communicate his/her research to a broad audience - within and outside of the university and research community.

-- is capable of communicating research within a particular abstruse field of research.
+• Can communicate research within a particular abstruse field of research.

-- has found new ways to communicate his/her message.
+• Has found new ways to communicate his/her message.

 Previous recipients: